-In November 2003 and August 2005, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million and \$300 million, respectively, total principal amount of 83% senior notes due 2013 (the "CCOH 2013 Notes").
+In November 2003 and August 2005, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$500 million and \$300 million, respectively, total principal amount of 83⁄4% senior notes due 2013 (the "CCOH 2013 Notes").
 The CCOH 2013 Notes are senior debt obligations of CCO Holdings and CCO Holdings Capital Corp.
-They rank equally with all other current and future unsecured, unsubordinated obligations of CCO Holdings and CCO Holdings and CCO Holdings of subsidiaries of CCO Holdings, including the Charter Operating notes and the Charter Operating redit facilities.
+They rank equally with all other current and future unsecured, unsubordinated obligations of CCO Holdings and CCO Holdings Capital Corp.
+The CCOH 2013 Notes are structurally subordinated to all obligations of subsidiaries of CCO Holdings, including the Charter Operating notes and the Charter Operating credit facilities.